emartineznunez/AutoMeKin/docs/results.md

 ````
 where `RXNFILE` is the name of the `RXNet` files explained above (`RXNet`, `RXNet.cg` or `RXNet.rel`).
 Additional arguments that may be passed are [detailed here](https://github.com/dgarayr/amk_tools/blob/master/UserGuide.md).

-The following example shows how to create interactive plots from `RXNet.cg` file including all paths found at low level for Formic Acid (FA):
+The following example shows how to create interactive plots from `RXNet.cg` file including all paths found at low level for Formic Acid:
 ```
 amk_gen.py FINAL_LL_FA RXNet.cg --b --paths
 ```